Is Google blocked in China?

 Google Search is partially blocked in China.
 Requests from the mainland to Google Search, including Google.com and Google.cn, are automatically redirected to Google.com.hk, the company’s Hong Kong servers.

-Depending on what you search for, the results may or may not be censored.
+Depending on what you search for on the Hong Kong version, the results may or may not be censored while in China.
 Searching in Chinese for sensitive keywords–Dalai Lama, Falun Gong, Tiananmen Square incident, etc–will likely turn up an error page.
 This is a result of keyword filtering by the Great Firewall, China’s nationwide internet censorship system.
 More benign searches may return results normally, but whether links are accessible depends on their individual standing with Chinese authorities.

 Tip: To access sites blocked in China you will need one of the new remaining VPNs that still work in China.
 You can see the working options in our China VPN list.